 “Nationality is a Western concept.
 It was an invention of Western European scholars, who ever since have struggled to explain it”, Jewish Austrian writer Joseph Roth wrote in 1927.
 Almost a century later, things make even less sense as we find ourselves in an increasingly turbulent and polarized world with nationalism on the rise pretty much everywhere.
 Through it all, migration remains a significant issue, and filmmakers have always taken a major role in the conversation.
 Here are 8 documentaries about the immigrant experience.

 Our CEO & Co-Founder, Alan d’Escragnolle, was recently interviewed on his thoughts on leadership and building a company by Valiant CEO Magazine.
 Check out the interview here.

-Few films have achieved what 1984’s This Is Spinal Tap did - developing into a cult phenomenon and spawning a whole new genre.
-Though the history of mockumentary traces back to the 60s masters like Shirley Clarke and Richard Lester, Spinal Tap is inarguably the one that set modern standards and is often referenced to this day.
+Few films have achieved what 1984’s This Is Spinal Tap did: spawning both a cult phenomenon and a whole new genre.
+Though the history of mockumentary traces back to the 60s masters like Shirley Clarke and Richard Lester, Spinal Tap is inarguably the one that set modern standards.
 Some of the funniest films of our time carried its torch, from Borat (2006) to What We Do in the Shadows (2014).
-Here are 8 films in the Filmhub catalog that channel the Spinal Tap spirit and go up to eleven.

 After decades of cross-pollinating with various genres and absorbing filmmaking traditions of other countries, the original definition of “noir” as 40s Hollywood crime dramas has become something trickier to define, but evermore fascinating.
 With many 21st century auteurs making their dent in the genre, we are now in a golden age of neo-noir.
 Here are 7 neo-noir gems in the Filmhub catalog.